blakeegee/primo-explore-transfer-basic-search/README.md

 ## what is does:
-* the controller locates the search query and splits it into its constituent elements ** the search string is element [2]
+* the controller locates the search query and splits it into its constituent elements
+	* the search string is element [2]
 * the component inserts a link to Worldcat Discovery and Google Scholar into the facets panel
 ## notes:
 * this component is inserted immediately after the Date Range facet
-* you will need to replace the WorldCat Discovery link with one that is appropriate to your institution
+* you will need to replace the WorldCat Discovery base URL with one that is appropriate for your institution
 * this search transfer only works in Basic Search
-** the search query in Advanced Search is constructed differently
+	* the search query in Advanced Search is constructed differently
 * add the code snippet after the opening:

 ```javascript